matteodelseppia/haruko/README.md

 # Haruko Language

-Haruko is a toy programming language designed for educational purposes.
-It features simple syntax and functional programming constructs.
-This repository contains the Haruko compiler and a set of example programs.
+Haruko is a toy programming language I've implemented to learn more about the JVM and Java Bytecode.
+It features a Clojure-inspired syntax and compiles byetecode for the JVM.
+This repository contains the Haruko compiler and one example program containing functions like `pow` or `merge-sort`.

 ## Requirements